Larraine Cox

 Availability

-I’m a BACP-accredited integrative counsellor and clinical supervisor, offering one-to-one and / or group supervision to counsellors, supervisors, students / trainees and other helping professionals.
+I’m an accredited, integrative counsellor and clinical supervisor, offering one-to-one and / or group supervision to counsellors, supervisors, students / trainees and other helping professionals - working mostly online.

 I currently have some availability and would be happy to arrange a free, informal chat by phone, Zoom, or in person (if you're local to WA7) so we can get a sense of whether we’d be a good fit.
 You’re welcome to ask any questions, and I’ll do the same.
 No pressure, just a chance to explore.

-Trainees often need flexible arrangements — monthly or fortnightly supervision, sessions of different lengths, or a mix.
+Trainees often need flexible arrangements - monthly or fortnightly supervision, sessions of different lengths, or a mix.
 Just let me know what you’re looking for.
-Discounted rates are available for trainees and newly qualified counsellors — feel free to ask.
+Discounted rates are available for students / trainees and newly qualified counsellors with less than five clients - feel free to ask me about this.

 If we do connect, here’s something to consider: Would you feel comfortable bringing me a “daft” question or a difficult day?
 If the answer’s yes, then we may be a good match.

-Feel free to get in touch — I usually respond to emails the same day (if you don’t get a reply please check your Spam folder) and will return phone messages as soon as possible (sometimes the next day).
+Feel free to get in touch - I usually respond to emails the same day (if you don’t get a reply, please check your spam folder) and I will return phone messages as soon as possible (sometimes this will be the next working day).

 About me and my therapy practice